 This portion of the dashboard of speaks to the impact of discounts and refunds on orders and revenue.

 To help track your discounts, we've build visualizations showing the average % of total orders that include a discount of any type, as well as the total % of Gross Sales that are actually discounted.
 You can also see the most-used discount codes by volume to identify if a particular code or offer is driving results.

 Discounting is an extremely powerful tool that can have both positive and negative effects on your organization.
 Discounting correctly can provide a short term boost to orders and revenue or get rid of excess inventory, but when used incorrectly discounting can irreversibly harm your brand.
 Some questions to consider:

 - Do you want to be a discount-driven brand?

-- Will you train your customers to 'expect' discounts?
+- If you offer discounts regularly, are you training your customers to 'expect' discounts?

 - Can your margins afford deeper discounts regularly?